musale/musale.github.io/README.md

 # My GitHub Portfolio
 > Contains the github page https://musale.github.io/.
-It is a Progressive Web App with offline capability.
-I created it using [Neutrino JS](https://neutrino.js.org/) and React.
+It is a Progressive Web App created with React JS.

 ### Requirements
 * Node JS